rgel25/react-monsters-rolodex/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
 This is a simple react application where I used class components instead of functional components which is what I'm used to.
+Also used TypeScript for this project.

 ## Technologies used

+- TypeScript
 - React
-- JS
 - HTML
 - CSS/SASS
 - VSCode